-We are delighted to announce that we have been invited to curate a programme of exhibitions at The Grange in Hampshire.
-The programme opens this summer with sculpture, photography and painting placed amongst magnificent architecture and open parkland.
+We are delighted to curate a programme of exhibitions at The Grange in Hampshire.
+The programme opens with sculpture, photography and painting placed amongst magnificent architecture and open parkland.

 The Grange at Northington is the foremost example in England of Greek Revival architecture.
 It has a colourful history stretching back several hundred years – encompassing a royal tenant, a succession of banking families and requisition during the 2nd World War.
 First built in the 1660s as a Palladian brick mansion, it was transformed in the early 19th century into a magnificent neoclassical residence resembling a Greek temple, complete with resplendent Doric portico.
 After years of neglect, the house was dramatically saved from demolition in 1975 when it was taken into state care, and now has entered a new chapter as an opera venue.